Updated 2020-09-17, first published 2020-03-05.

-- Access to both Antigen and Antibody tests have been secured and a regime of “possible exposure-antigen test-antibody test” is encouraged where high-risk activity is unavoidable.
+- Access to both Antigen and Antibody tests have been secured and a regime of “possible exposure-antigen, test-antibody test” is encouraged where the high-risk activity is unavoidable.

 TRACKING THE OUTBREAK

-Sadly, we’re expecting the deaths to continue into next year, albeit at a much lower level than we saw in April.
+Sadly, we’re expecting the deaths to continue well into next year (and beyond), albeit at a much lower level than we saw in April.
 No one at Connected is knowingly infected, nor immune, either.
 Every death is a real person, a family grieving, someone missing from the population and we understand how hard this has been.
-To put this into some context, at the peak almost 7,000 people a week were dying from this vile disease, as of the last week of July this is down to under 500 a week.
+To put this into some context, at the peak almost 7,000 people a week were dying from this vile disease, as of the last week of August this is down to well under 100 a week.
 In a normal (non-COVID) week, around 10,000 people die every week in the UK.

 The post-COVID world is looking quite different.
 There is most definitely a new normal now on the horizon, one that respects social distance, mask-wearing is accepted behaviour and an improved track and trace programme.

 Financially, we have not needed any of the government bailouts, nor do we plan to take advantage as we’re still operating, albeit at a slightly reduced level but continue to make a profit.
 It would feel morally wrong for us to take advantage of the situation when so many others are in genuine need.
 No staff are furloughed, and the partners in the business took a 50% pay cut from March through June.

 Connected are a “fair tax” organisation and financially strong which, combined with a scalable cost base, and no-frills approach to running a business means we can comfortably weather this crisis.
 The balance sheet and our reserves can sustain us as the crisis extends into 2021.

 This is version 19 of the document.